GBlanch/Statistical-Methods/README.md

 For the curious, you could also take a peek at some of the methodologies I reviewed on **[Multivariable Calculus](https://github.com/GBlanch/Multivar.-calculus-on-AFM/tree/main#potential-flow)** during that time.

+(The image of Bayes rule neon sign was taken from Eric Ma's _Pycon 2017_ lecture in Portland, OR, US)